f4exb/sdrangel-docker/readme.md

 Kitematic may not be completely functional.
 Then Portainer can be a good alternative or complement.
 Moreover Portainer has a richer functionality like showing the subnet to which a container belongs.

-Portainer is a web application that is simply started as a container itself.
-It is started with this Docker command:
+Portainer is a web application that is itself started as a container.

+For data persistency you will need to create a volume once with:

+`docker volume create portainer_data`

+ Then you will start it with this Docker command:

-`docker run -d -p 9000:9000 -v /var/run/docker.sock:/var/run/docker.sock portainer/portainer`
+`docker run -d -p 9000:9000 --name portainer --privileged -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer --no-auth -H unix:///var/run/docker.sock`

 Then you simply open a browser page at: [http://localhost:9000](http://localhost:9000).
 You can use a different port on the host by changing the port mapping in the Docker run command.